 Destined to become an icon of the Cleveland skyline, The Lumen will add to the distinct identity of the Playhouse Square District in 2020.
 Donley’s Concrete Group started its work for Gilbane Building Company on The Lumen project in the Fall of 2018.
 Situated on a one-acre site at the corner of Euclid Avenue and East 17th Street – replacing the parking lot across from the Connor Palace – the 34-story tower will host 318 apartments, 550 parking spaces and 22,000 square feet for resident amenities.

-Click Here to view a time lapse of this project.
+Below is a time lapse from the first pour.
+Click Here to view more time lapses of this project.

 Donley’s is providing concrete services to Ozanne Construction for the new Case Western Reserve University School of Dental Medicine.
 The three-story, 126,000 square foot structure will provide a space where students can treat patients under dental faculty supervision.